ad-freiburg/elevant/docs/link_benchmark_articles.md

 The simple JSONL prediction reader is implemented [here](../src/prediction_readers/simple_jsonl_prediction_reader.py).

 #### Linking Results in Ambiverse Output Format
-If you have linking results in the Ambiverse output format, run
+If you have linking results for a certain benchmark in the Ambiverse output format, use `-pformat ambiverse` in the script call described above, i.e.

-    python3 link_benchmark_entities.py <experiment_name> ambiverse <path_to_linking_results_directory> -b <benchmark_name>
+    python3 link_benchmark_entities.py <experiment_name> -pfile <path_to_linking_results> -pformat ambiverse -pname <linker_name> -b <benchmark_name>

-`<path_to_linking_results_directory>` should contain files with linking results for one benchmark article per file.
+`<path_to_linking_results>` should be the path to a directory that contain files with linking results for one benchmark article per file.
 When sorting the files by file name, the order should correspond to the article order of the benchmark in the `benchmarks` directory.
 Your linking result files should look something like this:

     {
        "docId":"xyz",